lblod/app-data-monitoring/README.md

 #### Selecting endpoints

-In this stage of development this application only consumes data from Organisatie portaal (OP) because it needs a copy of the records associated with admin units (e.g. municipalities) and governing bodies (i.e. 'gemeenteraad').
+In this stage of development this application consumes data from Organisatie portaal (OP) because it needs a copy of the records associated with admin units (e.g. municipalities) and governing bodies (i.e. 'gemeenteraad').
 The dispatching process will also generate mock login users for testing in the development environment.

 [You can view the existing endpoints here](#what-endpoints-can-be-used)